 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-On March 24, 2015 the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc in the amount of \$5,250,000.
-No amounts were drawn at March 31, 2015.
-There were no such guarantees outstanding at March 31, 2014.
+On March 24, 2015 the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc. in the amount of \$5,250,000.
+No amounts were drawn as of June 30, 2015.
+The standby letter of credit expires on December 31, 2015.
+There were no such guarantees outstanding at December 31, 2014.
+In addition, from time to time, the Company may provide for a commitment to an underlying portfolio company for investment in an existing or new security.
+At June 30, 2015, the Company was obligated to existing underlying portfolio companies for unfunded commitments of \$13.2 million.